Free Advice for Migrants and Foreign Citizens

 We also provide and share information on migration controls and their consequences, as well as struggles against controls in Finland and around the world.

-We provide counseling on questions related to residence permits and the Aliens Act.
-When necessary, we can consult a lawyer or direct you to legal counseling.
+We provide counselling on questions related to residence permits and the Aliens Act.
+When necessary, we can consult a lawyer or direct you to legal counselling.
 Friends, relatives and supporters of migrants are also welcome to ask about or discuss matters related to migration.

 All discussions are confidential.
-We do not share any information concerning discussions with outsiders unless it is explicitly agreed with those who receive counseling.
+We do not share any information concerning discussions with outsiders unless it is explicitly agreed with those who receive counselling.

 The primary languages of communication are English and Finnish.
-You can also bring along your own interpreter.
+You can also bring along an interpreter or ask us to provide one (we mainly use volunteer translators).

 Welcome!